ResearchComputing/Documentation/File-Systems.md

 ### The Home File System
 Every user is allocated 2 GB of space on the `home` filesystem in a subdirectory corresponding to their user name (e.g., `/home/janedoe`).

+### The Projects File System

+All users are allocated 250 GB of space on the scratch file system.
 You have three directories allocated to your username ($USER).
 These include `/home/$USER` (2 G), `/projects/$USER` (250 G) and `/scratch/summit/$USER` (10 T).

 ## Accounting